Draggie306/EditingCheatSheets/A Level/A level OCR Geography - Physical.md

 ![](https://upload.wikimedia.org/wikipedia/commons/d/d5/River_Warren_Valley.gif)
 *The top left is the bed of Lake Agassiz, and the eroded area is visible too.
 North Minnesota.*

-If you're interested, an interactive map of the glacial extent and lobes is available [here](https://royalholloway.maps.arcgis.com/apps/webappviewer/index.html?id=22484133aff845599d5f1a6a0746572c), thanks to the brilliant geographers over at Royal Holloway.
+If you're interested, an interactive map of the glacial extent and lobes is available [here](https://www.arcgis.com/apps/webappviewer/index.html?id=22484133aff845599d5f1a6a0746572c), thanks to the brilliant geographers over at Royal Holloway uni.